 Before the Covid-19 crisis, this company sold to local distributors in the area, (restaurants), as well as bulk sales at very low prices.
 Due to the pandemic, the hospitality sector suffered a great loss and many of the restaurants had to close their doors.
 Since then, they have started selling to private customers, so they have had to match prices with their main competitors in the area.
 Now, they sell by units and have seen how it is possible to obtain greater profitability from the product.
 Now their income has been doubled compared to the pre-pandemic era.

+Resources Required

-Resources Required Resources required in facilities: On the one hand, for the part of aquaculture crops, water options, cultivation, tides in this aspect, they do not mention any need.
+Resources required in facilities: On the one hand, for the part of aquaculture crops, water options, cultivation, tides ... in this aspect, they do not mention any need.

 For the ecotourism business line, they have certain needs, since the former salt mine buildings where they carry out their activities are abandoned, they do not have electricity or running water, so in order to provide a quality service, they have to invest a lot in the system.
 To cover some costs of sustainable expenses, adaptation of roads, etc., they have requested and have been awarded a grant from the Rural Development Management (GDR).
 Regarding production needs, they find no need since their production is traditional and specific machinery is not necessary.
 Key Partners Other aquaculture producers, wholesalers, research centres, local communities etc. Andalusian Aquaculture Technology Centre (CTAQUA).
 University of Cádiz (UCA).
 Rural Development Management (GDR).
 Puerto Real City Council.
-ASEMA

-Market Information Target customers (aquaculture sector): Catering.
+ASEMA Market Information Target customers (aquaculture sector): Catering.
 Target customers (tourism): local, national, and international.
 Food lovers.
 Nature lovers.
 Distribution Channels: Direct distribution.
 Products range from estuaries to restaurants, as well as private distribution.
 Use of online sales and social networks.
 They also sell to a distributor who is responsible for distributing to other companies, catering, etc. Revenue Streams The main income stream is obtained through sales to local and national restaurants.
 Cost Structure & Investment Required Staff: 5 people at maximum performance € 105,000 / year.
 Raw material: € 35,000 / year.
 Land rent: € 5,000 / year.
 (Reviewable) Transport: € 18,000 (required) Marketing: € 5,000 / year and up to five years, the rest represent an annual expense of € 3,000 / year.
 Insurance and occupational risk prevention: € 2,000 / year.
 Loans: € 9,000 / year (4-year maturity) Funding source: GDR grant € 73,000 (only for tourism).
 In relation to State subsidies for aquaculture production, they believe that they are not advantageous, so at the moment, they are focussing on the ecotourism sector, since with aquaculture production they are able to manage it with capital own.
+Growth Potential In the aquaculture sector, they currently have an annual production of 5,000 - 6,000 kilograms of oysters.
+They foresee a significant growth in production, and they are putting in place a plan with which they would obtain around 40,000 - 50,000 kilograms per year.